zalando/nakadi/README.md

 ### Mac OS Docker Settings

-Since Docker for Mac OS runs inside Virtual Box, you will  want to expose some ports first to allow Nakadi to access its dependencies -
+Docker for Mac OS runs inside Virtual Box, so you will want to expose some ports first to allow Nakadi to access its dependencies:

 ```sh
 docker-machine ssh default \